 Makita Cordless Straight Finish Nailer

 We have run across more than a few people who feel when we receive a tool for review it’s automatically going to get a glowing positive review.
 That is far from the truth.
 I have quite a few sponsored reviews here and on Instagram where I clearly state I would not buy the tool.
-Sometimes whether I would or not depends on application.
-I am still deciding how I feel about this one.
+Sometimes whether I would or not depends on application. ( UPDATE: In this case, after using it for a good while I have decided I would not buy this tool.)

 We’ve been using the Makita 18V LXT Finish Nailer for a while now.
 We have primarily used 2” nails on primed 3 1/4” pine and poplar base and casing as well 1×6 rough sawn western red cedar.

-With the Makita 18v 2.0 amp hour battery Home Depot sent, it had enough power for these types of base and casing.
+With the 2.0 slim battery, it had enough power for these types of base and casing.
 I did have a few nails that didn’t set all the way but only when the battery level was at 1/2 charge or less while nailing at an angle.
 On straight nailing and full battery they were always countersunk with a nice tight hole.
+No cordless nailer yet has enough power to sink a full 2 1/2″ nail in solid hardwood.
+I don’t really know of a situation that would call for it since most trim is either soft or hardwood nailing through drywall into SPF framing lumber.
+If we are installing hardwood casing on hardwood door jambs we never use 2 1/2″ nails.
+The extra length is unnecessary and adds more chance of a blowout on the work.
+This Makita has enough power to sink 1 1/2″- 1 3/4″ nails which should be more than enough for hardwood casing on a solid hardwood jamb.

-I was really hoping it would be something that would beat the other guns on the market.
-I’m not saying it’s not worth buying because everyone’s situation is different.
-This guns cycle is a bit slow for my taste.
-I have the depth of drive dialed all the way countersunk and there were still a few heads that are proud of the surface when I angle downward for the bottom nail.
+To be fair, It does seem to have enough power for most trim when holding it perpendicular to the work.
+On one remodel I noticed a few heads that were slightly proud of the surface when I angled downward for the bottom nail on some baseboard.
 It does better when I take the bumper guard off but I don’t feel like it is the best practice because I don’t like dents in my work.
-The customer will probably never see them but I would and I sleep better at night when everything is perfect.
-In its defense the battery was on two bars.
-Maybe I should have thrown a full one on it.
+The customer will probably never see them but I sleep better at night when everything is perfect.
+In the guns defense the battery was on two bars.
+When I put a full battery on the heads were driven past the surface.
+A 5.0 gives it even more power.
 More to come.
 I’m certainly not done.

 - Trigger lock button for operator convenience